 High pain and vomiting tolerance

-For example, a serious condition such as appendicitis would cause severe pain in most people but may pass unnoticed or be a minor upset for a child with Prader-Willi syndrome.
+For example, a serious condition such as appendicitis would cause severe pain in most people, but may pass unnoticed or be a minor upset for someone with Prader-Willi syndrome.

-Therefore, if a child with Prader-Willi syndrome does complain of pain, it should be taken seriously.
+This means that if someone with Prader-Willi syndrome does complain of pain, it should be taken seriously.

 Abnormal curvature of the spine